mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### Deploying the website in Heroko:
 - The website was deployed to Heroko using following steps:
 #### Login or create an account at Heroku
-- Make an account in Heroko and login
+- Make an account in Heroku and login

 <details>
-    <summary>Heroko Login Page</summary>
+    <summary>Heroku Login Page</summary>
     <img src="assets/heroku/heroku_login.png" alt="Heroko login page">
 </details>